Editor’s Note: This post was originally published on November 28, 2015 and was updated for accuracy and comprehensiveness on August 17, 2018.

 When you look at the numbers, the fashion industry is an extremely attractive market to be in (pun fully intended).
-With menswear estimated to be a $423 billion industry and women’s fashion eclipsing that at $621 billion, the market is huge.
+With menswear estimated to be over a $400 billion industry and women’s fashion eclipsing that at nearly $700 billion, the market is huge.

 This is directly related to the fact that, as a society, we love to shop for fashion.
 In fact, it is estimated that we spend somewhere between 15% and 23% of our discretionary income on apparel annually!

 With so much money being spent every year, the fashion industry is extremely competitive.
 As the cost of acquiring new customers continues to climb, many online fashion retailers are turning to loyalty programs and customer retention.
 While programs continue to become more commonplace in this highly profitable industry, there are a few that stand out from the rest.

 Here are 5 great loyalty examples in the fashion industry that help their brands retain customers and increase profitability.